mantidproject/mantid/docs/source/release/v3.12.0/framework.rst

    props = json.loads('{"DryRun":true}')
    Segfault(**props)

+Deprecated
+##########

+- `MantidPlot.pyplot <http://docs.mantidproject.org/v3.11.0/api/python/mantidplot/pyplot/index.html>`_ was an early attempt to provide Matplotlib style syntax over Mantidplot plotting.
+This will be replaced in Mantid 4.0 with MatPlotlib itself, and this packages would cause namespace clashes and confusion.
+This package is now deprecated, and will not be included in future releases of Mantid.
+To the best of our knowledge the impact of this should be minimal as it is at best only rarely used.

 Bugfixes
 ########
 - Fixed an issue with coercing data from python lists or numpy arrays where the datatype!=float64 into a workspace